 Any new act, law or policy usually takes time for people to understand the benefits and setbacks it brings along .
 However, with RERA the outcomes of the law seems positive.
 Basic objectives of RERA, is to ensure the accountability of builders towards buyers, protect the buyer’s interest, infuse transparency, ensure a fair play to reduce frauds and delays, with respect to Real Estate Properties.

 RERA will not only impact new buyers but also help those who are yet to receive possession of real estate property.
-The launch of new property by any builder, will not be approved till the builders get the Registration Number for the project.
+The launch of new property like a luxury flat in Koramangala at Advaitha Aksha or any other builder, will not be approved till the builders get the Registration Number for the project.

 If you are a potential home buyer, here’s all you need to know about the new realty law:

 1. It is a mandate for all builders, developing a real estate project where the land exceeds 500 square metre, to register with RERA before launching or advertising their project.
 Not doing so, will invite a fine of up to 10% of the total project cost or imprisonment of 3 years.